JoergFranke/phoneme_recognition/README.md

 ### Step 1: Make data set

-This step contains the whole preprocess and creates a data set in the form of two lists, one with sequences of features and one with corresponding sequences of targets.
+This step contains the whole pre-process and creates a data set in the form of two lists, one with sequences of features (MFCC + log-energy + derivations) and one with corresponding sequences of targets (correct phonemes).
+This pre-process is orientated on [Graves and Schmidhuber, 2005 ](ftp://ftp.idsia.ch/pub/juergen/nn_2005.pdf).
 The data set gets stored in the klepto file format.
 Do the following for creating the data set:

 1. Add path to the TIMIT corpus
 2. Run `make_data_set.py`